cis241-w21/class-material/minilabs/minilab00.md

 3. Start up the VPN.
 Follow the
    [VPN instructions](https://www.gvsu.edu/it/downloading-installing-and-setting-up-pulse-secure-for-222.htm).
    You only need to download/install 1x.
-After that, just jump to step 7.

 4. Try connecting via ssh.
 Type into the terminal `ssh userid@35.39.165.xx` where `xx` is a number between 61 and 91.